mjanowiecki/metadata-editing-python/README.md

 |Abelson, Paul,1878-	            |Add space after comma  |
 |Aberra, A.A.	                    |Add space after period |

 **originalAndNewHeadings.py**

-This script takes a CSV with a list of subjects (see below)
+This script takes a CSV (CSV1) with a list of subjects and creates a new CSV (CSV2) that contains all of the original values with multiple subjects in one column (in their original form) and a list of these values in another column.

+***CSV1***

 |value                                     |multipleTerms |Non-delimiterUseOfCharacter|possibleDelimiter|
 | -----------------------------------------|--------------|---------------------------|-----------------|